apache/dolphinscheduler/docs/docs/en/guide/datasource/introduction.md

 DataSource supports MySQL, PostgreSQL, Hive/Impala, Spark, ClickHouse, Oracle, SQL Server and other DataSources.

-- Click bottom "Data Source Center -> Create Data Source" to create a new datasource.
+- Click bottom `Data Source Center -> Create Data Source` to create a new datasource.
-- Click "Test Connection" to test whether the DataSource can connect successfully(datasource can be saved only if passed the connection test).
+- Click `Test Connection` to test whether the DataSource can connect successfully (datasource can be saved only if it passes the connection test).

 ## Using datasource incompatible to Apache LICENSE V2 LICENSE